bwfiq/compose-files/README.md

   - `nextauth_secret`: used by Hoarder.
 Generate with `openssl rand -base64 36`
   - `meili_master_key`: used by Hoarder.
 Generate with `openssl rand -base64 36`
   - `openai_api_key`: used by Hoarder.
 Get from [OpenAI's platform](https://platform.openai.com/settings/organization/api-keys)
+- Wakapi
+  - `WAKAPI_PASSWORD_SALT`: used by Wakapi to hash passwords.
+Generate with `openssl rand -base64 36`

 # Containers